 Mulholland said VMware will continue to provide updates to the VMware community if and when additional information is available.
 That was on Tuesday.
 VMware has not yet offered any new information.

-"Because of this success, virtual infrastructure is a prime target for attack -- so the theft of VMware ESX source code, similar to RSA's breach last year, is no surprise," Chiu said.
+"Because of this success, virtual infrastructure is a prime target for -- so the theft of VMware ESX source code, similar to RSA's last year, is no surprise," Chiu said.
 "Platform security for virtual infrastructure is a must -- without securing the virtual infrastructure, enterprises are leaving a huge area of their data center open to attack."

 No One Is Immune